simgeozkan/simgeozkan/README.md

 # 💫 About Me:
-ı am currently work as a computer teacher at high school
+I am currently work as a computer teacher at high school

 # 💻 Tech Stack: